Perhaps the most commonly used

 name.
 To illustrate this, let’s have a look at the

-the columns in this dataset are organized as follows:
+Domicilio03.
+So the names of the columns in this dataset are

 Now let’s use a couple reproducible examples to illustrate how to work with census tract-level data.
 First, we need to load the libraries we’ll be using in this vignette.